Autosomal Dominant Polycystic Kidney Disease

 When to seek care?
 If there is a family history or these symptoms appear, an evaluation is advisable.
 Because it is a chronic condition, professional support is key to understanding your particular situation.

-Specialties that treat autosomal dominant polycystic kidney disease
+Which specialist treats autosomal dominant polycystic kidney disease?

 Treatment by city